Pinna3/chartposting_stocktwits_bot/README.md

 3+) Think about Priority Scheme
 4+) Clean up some code, a little every day... must be done.
 5+) ROR strategy for high/low timeframes... think about

+RIGHT NOW ATR TRAILING STOP WINDOWS ARE SET AT THE STANDARD 14 DAY...
+5 DAY MIGHT MAKE MORE SENSE (OR WHATEVER HOLDING PERIOD YOU'RE GOING WITH...
+PONDER)